nucat176/Flexbox-Fox/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript and `jquery` for overall structure and game logic
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- CSS to render new styling to the board
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be two scripts involved in this project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`board.js`: this script will handle the logic for creating and updating the necessary CSS Flexbox elements and rendering them to the DOM.

 `console.js`: this script will be responsible for rendering the console that the user will interact with as well as housing the logic that translates the user's inputs to CSS

 'fox.js': this script will be responsible for rendering the foxes onto the board.
-It will also
 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of both scripts outlined above.
-Learn the basics of `Easel.js`.
 Goals for the day:

 - Get a green bundle with `webpack`
-- Learn enough `Easel.js` to render an object to the `Canvas` element

-**Day 2**: Dedicate this day to learning the `Easel.js` API.
-Get started on board.js and do research on how to render a console to the DOM.
+**Day 2**: Get started on board.js and do research on how to render a console to the DOM.
 Goals for the day:

 - Complete the `board.js` module
 - Render a board to the `Canvas` using `Easel.js`